FelixRilling/cli-ng/README.md

 });
 ```

-Which can be accessed:
+Which can be accessed with

-And then

 ```js
 cli.parse("myGroup foo"); //or with aliases: cli.parse("group foo"); or cli.parse("group fizz");